 How Beacons can Transform Event Management and Trade Shows

-Beacons have captivated the attention of tech media world over.
-With the recent deployment of these low-cost devices by retailers such as Macy’s, Apple Stores and sports venues such as Major League Baseball stadium, Oracle Arena etc., beacon technology has stimulated the appetite of event marketers too.
+Beacons have captivated the attention of the tech media world.
+With the recent deployment of these low-cost devices by retailers such as Macy’s, Apple Stores, and sports venues such as Major League Baseball stadium, Oracle Arena, etc., beacon technology has stimulated the appetite of event marketers too.

-For years, event organizers have pursued new ways to enhance a visitor’s experience by delivering improved customer service and offering digital content through event-specific mobile apps.
-These apps either rely on Near Field Communication (NFC) which is detectable only within a range of a few inches or GPS which is too broad and cannot accurately pinpoint a booth in a trade show venue.
-Not to mention that unlike Bluetooth, built-in NFC is limited to very few mobile devices.
+For years, event organizers have pursued new ways to enhance visitors’ experience by delivering improved customer service and offering digital content through event-specific mobile apps.
+These apps rely on Near Field Communication (NFC) which is detectable only within a range of a few inches, or GPS, which is too broad and cannot accurately pinpoint a booth in a trade show venue.
+Not to mention that, unlike Bluetooth, built-in NFC is limited to very few mobile devices.

 Despite beacons gaining momentum through deployments across hotels and museums, they are still new to the market.
-This is one of the reasons why there exists misconceptions around security and privacy of beacons.
+This is one of the reasons why there exist misconceptions around the security and privacy of beacons.
 We’ve answered the most common questions in our latest blog post – Beacon FAQs.